 - joint, bone, and muscle pain

 - nerve damage

-In some cases, end-stage kidney disease is not preventable.
-However, you should keep your blood glucose levels and your blood pressure under control.
-Always seek medical attention if you experience any ESRD symptoms because early detection and treatment can delay or prevent progression of the disease.
+In some cases, ESRD isn’t preventable.
+However, you should control your blood glucose levels and your blood pressure.
+You should always call a doctor if you have any ESRD symptoms.
+Early detection and treatment can delay or prevent the disease from progressing.